29988122/Fate-Grand-Order_Lua/README.md

 Your screenshot can be anything as long as it is inside the area outlined in red:
 ![screenshot_20180819-122510](https://user-images.githubusercontent.com/4316326/44620053-92546300-a864-11e8-91a7-4d39efcdcb2c.png)

 It can thus be specifally crafted to fit your needs - servant, CE(礼装).

-For example:
+For example,

 **CE only:**

 ![angelica](https://user-images.githubusercontent.com/4316326/44620074-f4ad6380-a864-11e8-9d6a-4c3f8021e4be.png)